qiaokanggg/qiaokanggg.github.io/content/authors/admin/_index.md

 Looking ahead, I aim to expand my research beyond evolutionary biology to include ecology, systems biology, paleobiology, and other disciplines within the natural sciences.

 I identify as a logical empiricist.
-I believe the ultimate goal of philosophy is to actively contribute to scientific research.
+I believe that the ultimate goal of philosophy is to actively contribute to scientific research.
 I pursue this by solving scientific controversies at the conceptual, theoretical, and methodological levels.